Firebase

 firebase deploy --only functions:server,hosting

-Head over Nitro documentation to learn more about the Firebase deployment preset.
+Head over to the Nitro documentation to learn more about the Firebase deployment preset.

 When using Firebase Hosting together with Cloud Functions or Cloud Run, cookies are generally stripped from incoming requests to allow for efficient CDN cache behavior.
 Only the specially-named __session cookie is permitted to pass through to your app.